alxwdm/stabilo_public/README.md

   --ratio "${TRAIN_RATIO}"
 ```

+## Visualization

-**Visualization:** There is no machine learning without making friends with the data.
+There is no machine learning without making friends with the data.
 It is interessting to see whether there is a visual difference in the sensor data of the same character between different persons, and also how much the individual characters vary.
 I have looked at several charts from the data set, here are two example plots.

 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/raw_data_gyro.png">
 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/raw_data_force.png">

 The gyroscope data shows a high variance between persons.
 Also, the signal is quite noisy and different characters are not visually distinguishable.
 However, the recorded force shows quite a unique temporal pattern for each letter, with varying amplitude between persons.
 From looking at the data, I guess that the raw force signal has the highest feature importance in an end-to-end approach.
 Also, it seems that advanced preprocessing and feature engineering will be necessary in order to get useful information out of the other sensor data.

-**Preprocessing with the tf.data API:** After the initial data splitting, each csv-recording contains a single training sample.
+## Preprocessing pipeline with the tf.data API

+After the initial data splitting, each csv-recording contains a single training sample.
 Now it is time for the actual preprocessing pipeline.
 I will use the [tf.data API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) for this, which is an efficient and scalable way to handle the data.

 The goal of the preprocessing pipeline is to create a tf.data.Dataset and apply mapping functions to it.
 I used a generator function that reads the files and yields tuples of `(feature, label)` pairs.
 The feature tensor contains all the data from the csv-files.
 For the label tensor I chose to encode it as a sparse categorical integer.
 After applying downstream preprocessing functions (and also depending on the mode), the data is shuffled and batched into `(batch_size, timesteps, n_features)` mini-batches and ready for training.